Christianity Explained, 6 - Baptism

 “The like figure whereunto even baptism doth also now save us (not the putting away of the filth of the flesh, but the answer of a good conscience toward God,) by the resurrection of Jesus Christ:" -1 Peter 3:21

-We will have a peace and clear conscience after being baptised, and therefore, it's important to walk rightly, seek God in His Word and prayer, and have good supportive fellowship with close Christian friends for the immediate days and weeks afterwards.
+We will have a sense of peace and a clear conscience after being baptised.
+Therefore, it's important to walk rightly, seek God in His Word and prayer, and have good supportive fellowship with close Christian friends for the immediate days and weeks afterwards.

 Question - As Well as Baptism by Water, What Else Are We Baptised With?

 “I indeed baptize you with water unto repentance. but he that cometh after me is mightier than I, whose shoes I am not worthy to bear: he shall baptize you with the Holy Ghost, and with fire:” - Matthew 3:11